Soft dinner rolls

 Directions:

-Weigh all your ingredients and add them to the bowl of your stand mixer or if kneading by hand, add to a large bowl.
+Weigh all your ingredients (except for the butter topping) and add them to the bowl of your stand mixer or if kneading by hand, add to a large bowl.

 If using a stand mixer, knead for 8 minutes on medium speed.
 If you are kneading by hand, you will need about 15 minutes of kneading after all the ingredients are incorporated together.